MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 # Export and import Dynamics 365 Guides folders between environments

-You can export the folders you have created in Microsoft Dynamics 365 Guides and import them into another environment to recreate your file structure.
+You can export the folders you created in Microsoft Dynamics 365 Guides and import them into another environment to recreate your file structure.
 The guides, 3D content, and media associated with these folders aren't included in this process.
-However, you can use the [Content Migration Tool](migrate.md) to migrate this content after you’ve imported your folders.
+However, you can use the [Content Migration Tool](migrate.md) to migrate this content after you import your folders.

 > [!NOTE]
 > If you export and import your folders first, and then migrate the content, the relationships between the folders and the content will be reconstructed.

 ## Prerequisites

 - You must be a system administrator to access the Power Platform admin center.

 - You must have Dynamics 365 Guides solution version 600.1.0.0 or later.

 We also highly recommend [backing up the contents](/power-platform/admin/backup-restore-environments#create-a-manual-backup) of both environments before starting the export/import process.

 ## Export the folders